Ppenguin215/cse15L-lab-reports/week2-lab-report.md

 ### Installing VScode
 This is not my first time installing VScode.
-I went to the Visual Studio Code website to download the version for Windows.
+I went to the [Visual Studio Code](https://code.visualstudio.com/) to download the version for Windows.
 I opened VScode and it came up with a new file that is named untitled-1.

 ![image](Capture.JPG)